natgo/wt-wiki-scraper/wikitext-transpiled/ground/Object%20906.md

 * Suspension wheels are 10 mm thick while tracks are 15 mm thick.
 * Belly armour and hull underside above the tracks are 8 mm thick.

+Its armour is not enough to stop any important impact.
+In a best case scenario, it may stop 20 mm or 30 mm AP shots from IFVs or aircraft, but it won't be enough to stop most shots, and even artillery would be a great threat to this vehicle.

 === Mobility ===
 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->

 {{tankMobility|abMinHp=465|rbMinHp=265}}

+* Full reverse speed (74 km/h)
+* Fast to accelerate
+* Amphibious capability
+* Average mobility in irregular terrain

+The mobility of the '''Object 906''' is excellent.
+At its BR, seeing vehicles with full reverse speed is rare.
+That means that it is able to escape from dangerous situations or change position with ease and surprise enemy tanks.

 === Modifications and economy ===
 {{Specs-Economy}}